hackfixme/disco/README.md

 - Namespacing support for separating environments (development, staging, production, etc.).
 - Cross-platform: runs on Linux, macOS and Windows.

-You can see planned work on the [roadmap](https://github.com/orgs/hackfixme/projects/1/views/1).
+You can see planned work on the [milestones page](https://github.com/hackfixme/disco/milestones?direction=asc&sort=title&state=open).
 Please vote on issues by giving them a :thumbsup:.

 ## Installation